flatland-association/flatland-rl/docs/getting_start_with_observationbuilder.rst

             observation = handle * np.ones((self.observation_space[0],))
             return observation

-We can pass our custom observation builder :code:`SimpleObs` to the :code:`RailEnv` creator as follows:
+We can pass an instance of our custom observation builder :code:`SimpleObs` to the :code:`RailEnv` creator as follows:

 .. code-block:: python